 The Group frequently agrees to change orders that modify the scope of its work previously agreed with customers and regularly submits claims to customers when unanticipated additional costs are incurred because of delays or changes in scope caused by the customers.
 PFRS 15 requires the Group to recognize, as part of its revenue from construction contracts, the estimated amounts the Group expects to be entitled to and to be received from customers due to these change orders and claims (otherwise known as variable considerations), provided that it is highly probable that a significant reversal of the revenue recognized in connection with these variable considerations will not occur in the future.
-For these unpriced change orders and claims, the Group uses the "most likely amount" method to predict the amount to which it will be entitled and expected to be received
+For these unpriced change orders and claims, the Group uses the "most likely amount" method to predict the amount to which it will be entitled and expected to be received from the customers.

-The aggregate carrying values of receivables and contract assets arising from construction contracts amounted to ₱9.4 billion and ₱9.7 billion as of March 31, 2019 and December 31, 2018, respectively
+The aggregate carrying values of receivables and contract assets arising from construction contracts amounted to ₱13.0 billion and ₱9.7 billion as of September 30, 2019 and December 31, 2018, respectively value of real properties, among others.
+Changes in assumptions relating to these factors could affect the reported fair value of these unquoted equity financial instruments.